mnikander/lab/0009-typechecker-basics-in-datalog/readme.md

 let(2, c, i1). constant(2, 2).    % error
 ```
 It doesn't look great, but we can make out the original syntax if we squint at it long enough.
-Querying the updated code with `correctly_typed(X)?` gives the same result as before.
+Querying the updated code with `check(L)?` gives the same result as before.

 ## Findings
 <!-- What did I learn? -->